ChainSafe/forest/docs/docs/developers/guides/rpc_api_compatibility.md

 RPC responses.
 The `data.riba.plus RPC checks` workflow runs daily at 13:00 UTC: it imports a calibnet snapshot into a regular Forest daemon, waits for the node to be ready, back-fills the chain index for the epochs under test and replays the dataset's queries against them.
-Everything runs in containers, so only docker is needed to reproduce it locally; the commands are listed at the top of `scripts/tests/external-rpc-checks/docker-compose.yaml`.
+To reproduce it locally, run `./setup.sh` in `scripts/tests/external-rpc-checks`, which drives the whole sequence.
+It needs Docker, `curl` and `jq` on the host; everything else, the snapshot included, stays in containers.

 ## Gateway